 So, you’ve got yourself some very good adenium desert rose seeds but now you wonder what the best soil mix or potting medium for your unborn babies is.

-Join us.
+Join us now.
 Here you will see three different types of potting mix that you can use immediately to provide a great environment for your seeds and wake our babies up to say, “Hello world!”.

 But for seeds, remember a few things: